lightning/bolts/03-transactions.md

 ### Fee Calculation

-The fee calculation for both commitment transactions and HTLC transactions is based on the current `feerate_per_kw` and the *expected weight* of the transaction.
+The fee for these transactions is the `feerate_per_kw` combined with the *expected weight* of the transaction.

-Note that if `option_simplified_commitment` applies to the commitment transaction then `feerate_per_kw` is 253.
+If `option_simplified_commitment` applies to the commitment transaction then `feerate_per_kw` for the commitment transaction is 253, and for the HTLC transactions is 0.
+Otherwise, `feerate_per_kw` is for the commitment transaction also applies to the HTLC transactions.

 The actual and expected weights vary for several reasons: